-As required by the Commercial Companies Law and the CBB Rulebook (Volume 4), we report the followings:
+As required by the Commercial Companies Law and the CBB Rulebook (Volume 4), we report the following:

 - i.
-Ithmaar has maintained proper accounting records and the consolidated financial statements are in agreement therewith. - ii.
-The financial information contained in the Directors' report and the Report of the Sharia Supervisory Board is consistent with the consolidated financial statements. - iii.
-Except for the matter described below in connection with the non-compliance with Article 64(7) of Ithmaar's articles of association, nothing has come to our attention which causes us to believe that Ithmaar has, during the year, breached any of the applicable provisions of the Commercial Companies Law, CBB and the Financial Institutions Law, CBB Rulebook (Volume 4 and applicable provisions of Volume 6) and CBB directives, rules and procedures of the Bahrain Bourse or the items of its Memorandum and Articles of Association that would have a material adverse effect on its activities for the year ended 31 December 2021 or its financial position as at that date. - Ithmaar has lost its reserves and more than three quarters of its capital and the Chairman or Deputy Chairman of the Board of Directors did not summon an extraordinary general meeting of the Shareholders in order to resolve whether to dissolve Ithmaar, reduce the capital or take other suitable measures which is a non-compliance with Article 64(7) of its articles of association.
-Refer to note 1.1 for further details. - iv.
+Ithmaar has maintained proper accounting records and the consolidated financial statements are in agreement therewith; - ii.
+The financial information contained in the Report of the Sharia Supervisory Board and the Directors' report is consistent with the consolidated financial statements; - iii. nothing has come to our attention which causes us to believe that Ithmaar has, during the year, breached any of the applicable provisions of the Commercial Companies Law, CBB and the Financial Institutions Law, CBB Rulebook (Volume 4 and applicable provisions of Volume 6) and CBB directives, rules and procedures of the Bahrain Bourse or the items of its Memorandum and Articles of Association that would have a material adverse effect on its activities for the year ended 31 December 2022 or its financial position as at that date; and - iv.
 Satisfactory explanations and information have been provided to us by the Board of Directors in response to all our requests.